MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/POS-returns.md

 # required metadata

 title: Create returns in point of sale (POS)
-description: This topic describes how to initiate returns for cash and carry or customers orders in the Microsoft Dynamics 365 Commerce point of sale (POS) application.
+description: This topic describes how to initiate returns for cash and carry or customer orders in the Microsoft Dynamics 365 Commerce point of sale (POS) application.
 author: hhainesms
 ms.date: 05/28/2021
 ms.topic: article